Mahadevkempe/Python_projects/Exploratory Data Analysis (EDA)/README.md

    Focus on improving the customer experience within the first year, as churn is highest in this period.

 # ● Special Senior Citizen Retention Programs:
    Create personalized offers or assistanceprograms to retain the senior demographic.

+# Customer Churn Analysis.